 Transference and counter-transference become crucial parts of the therapeutic partnership during the process stage of therapy.

 It also occurs in therapy when the client projects feelings they have (or are experiencing for another person in their life) onto the therapist.
-The client is channeling their animosity toward their parents onto the therapist in this case.
+In this case, the client is channelling their animosity toward their parents onto the therapist.

 Therapist: You indicated that your father hurt you when you were a child.